Touring Ireland with Kids

 Don’t rely on them.
 Totseat is an absolutely brilliant alternative that will ensure you are never without a suitable chair, it’s relatively inexpensive and you’ll get loads of use from it long after your trip is over.
 I wish they had been invented when my son was a baby.

 Deciding whether or not to bring a travel cot or crib is a tricky one.
-They are bulky items to carry and hotels and other accommodations will provide them and standards, with regard to both safety and state of repair, have increased significantly in recent times – you are unlikely to encounter dangerous ones.
+They are bulky items to carry and hotels and other accommodations will provide them.
+Standards, with regard to both safety and state of repair, have increased significantly in recent times and, while they may not be the prettiest ones you’ve ever seen, you are very unlikely to encounter dangerous ones.

 However you may feel your baby will settle better if he or she is in a familiar bed.
 This is a light and easily portable one that can double up as a playpen and isn’t a complete pain to set up.